 2. Cleaning the dial component and conical burrs.

 Loosen the screws on either side of the dial by hand and pull off the dial and burr-shaft assembly.
-These can be brushed clean to free them of leftover coffee grounds.
+These can be brushed clean (with a cleaning brush) to free them of leftover coffee grounds.

 3. Accessing the motor housing.